AddictedCS/soundfingerprinting/README.md

 - `Confidence` - returns a value between [0, 1].
 A value below 0.15 is most probably a false positive.
 A value bigger than 0.15 is very likely to be an exact match.
 For good audio quality queries you can expect getting a confidence > 0.5.
 - `MatchedAt` - returns timestamp showing at what time did the match occured.
 Usefull for realtime queries.

-`Stats` contains useful statistics information for fine-tuning the algorithm:
-- `QueryDuration` - time in milliseconds spend just querying the fingerprints datasource.
-- `FingerprintingDuration` - time in milliseconds spent generating the acousting fingerprints from the media file.
-- `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
-If this number exceeds 50, try optimizing your configuration.
-- `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
-If this number exceeds 500, try optimizing your configuration.

-Read [Different Types of Coverage](https://github.com/AddictedCS/soundfingerprinting/wiki/Different-Types-of-Coverage) to understand how query coverage is calculated.

 ### FAQ
 - Can I apply this algorithm for speech recognition purposes?
 > No. The granularity of one fingerprint is roughly ~1.46 seconds.